 In any case, the problem has remained the same throughout the centuries, without ever having lost its relevance, as was clearly highlighted in his time by the Blessed Apostle Paul when he wrote to his disciple Timothy:

 «For the time will come when people will not tolerate sound doctrine but, following their own desires and insatiable curiosity, will accumulate teachers and will stop listening to the truth and will be diverted to myths.
-But you, be self-possessed in all circumstances; put up with hardship; perform the work of an evangelist; fulfill your ministry» (II Th 4, 3-4).
+But you, be self-possessed in all circumstances; put up with hardship; perform the work of an evangelist; fulfill your ministry» (II Three 4, 3-4).

 Sanluri, 25 March 2025